queenisabaer/friendventure/README.md

 ### Content

-- The background image was found at Pixabay and was created by [blickpixel](https://pixabay.com/de/photos/geschenk-p%C3%A4ckchen-%C3%BCberraschung-548296/)
+- The ghost that can be seen on all placeholder images is from pixabay by [madebytin](https://pixabay.com/de/illustrations/geist-boo-halloween-niedlich-8250317/)

 ### Code